tddapps/blog/_posts/2018-10-31-clean-architecture.md

 ## The Author

-I have a deep admiration for Uncle Bob.
+I have a deep admiration for Robert C. Martin (_Uncle Bob_).
 His advice on _[Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=as_li_ss_tl?ie=UTF8&qid=1540987558&sr=8-3&keywords=clean+code&dpID=515iEcDr1GL&preST=_SX258_BO1,204,203,200_QL70_&dpSrc=srch&linkCode=sl1&tag=capr04-20&linkId=bd49e88352bf0a04cc67494877a90ed5&language=en_US)_ and the _[Clean Coders Videos](https://cleancoders.com/)_ has significantly advanced my career.
 Familiar readers of his work will feel like they have already read the book.
 I would go even further and say it could fit in two thirds of the pages.

 ## The Stories

-Uncle Bob wouldn't be himself without his stories of ancient computers and perforated cards.
+The author wouldn't be himself without his stories of ancient computers and perforated cards.
 This book is no exception.
 It even has a dedicated appendix for them.
 Although some of the metaphors and examples may no longer apply.
 They certainly help explain the book lessons.
 And provide invaluable practical examples of what otherwise be a very abstract topic.

 ## Architecture

-The author challenges the foundational beliefs of many software architects.
+This book challenges the foundational beliefs of many software architects.

 > The goal of software architecture is to minimize the human resources required to build and maintain the required system

-And yet, his definition of architecture is a great tool to gauge the quality of a project.
+And yet, this definition of architecture is a great tool to gauge the quality of a project.
 I particularly liked the explanations around the increased costs of lines of code.
 The book showcases several architecture quality measurement tools.
 It also describes testing patterns and their effects on an architecture. e.g. the [Humble Object pattern](https://www.oreilly.com/library/view/clean-architecture-a/9780134494272/ch23.xhtml).

 ## Details